AriFordsham/GHCWiki/dependent-haskell/phase1.md

 - Final zonking (in TcHsSyn) now works with a `CvSubstEnv` extracted from the `EvBind`s.
 This is so that the zonked types used in `TyCon` definitions have their coercion variables inlined.
 It wouldn't work just to do zonking as before and then substitute, because we would need to zonk again, and then substitute again, etc. (Plus, we're sometimes in the typechecking knot, when we're forced to do it all in one pass.)

+- See `Note [Bidirectional type checking]` in TcHsType.
+In brief, I now support higher-rank kinds via a simple bidirectional type checking algorithm.

+- Dealing with `LHsTyVarBndrs` has become more challenging, because there can be dependency between the variables: we must bring a variable into scope before checking any subsequent variables.
+See `{kt}cHsTyVarBndrs` and `splitTelescopeTvs` in TcHsType.
+See also `Note [Typechecking telescopes]`.

+- Gobs of code dealing exclusively with kinds has been removed from TcHsType.

+- In HEAD, GHC is not as good as it could be keeping proper `TyVar`s out of the typechecker and keeping skolems in.
+HEAD's kind-level `TyVar`s, in particular, may be encountered in the typechecker.
+This problem is worse in my branch, meaning that `TyVar`s can be encountered in types and in kinds.
+My solution is to just allow this to happen, calling `TyVar`s vanilla skolems: `tcTyVarDetails` no longer requires a `TcTyVar`.
+An alternate solution is to do a better job instantiating, etc.

+- `TcMType.quantifyTyCoVars` may deserve special attention.
+It now uses `quantifyPred` (taken from `decideQuantification`) to figure out what to do with covars.
+I believe it works as written, but it's a substantial change from before.

+- Just like we sometimes have to promote tyvars in `simplifyInfer`, we now have to promote covars.
+Promoting a covar is simply re-emitting it as a Wanted in a larger context.

+- We should discuss `simplifyRule`.
+I'm still a little mystified about how RULES are typechecked.

+- In general, TcSimplify may deserve a little extra attention, as there are a lot of non-trivial and non-obvious changes there.

 ## Points of interest

 ### `TyVar` --\> `TyCoVar`